Written by Kira Rockwell

 $15 BU Student Rush with ID (walk up only)

 Groups of 8 or more get $5 off tickets — email firstname.lastname@example.org for more information.

 The eccentric Echo family has lived under the roof of one continuously mobile RV for years, but as they prepare for the birth of their newest member, they make temporary roots in a rural Texas town believed to harness great magic.
 When Bridgette, the oldest daughter, strikes up a romance with a local, motorcycle riding cowboy who shares her affinity for Shakespeare, she awakens a side of herself she never knew and begins to imagine a life outside her family.
 Nomad Americana is a new coming of age tale about finding your voice, the search for authentic connection, and the genuine love of one blended, American family.

-This show runs approximately 90min with no intermission.
+This show runs approximately 1 hour 50 minutes with one 10 minute intermission.